Mikejo5000/vsts-docs-pr/docs/notifications/concepts-events-and-notifications.md

 Individuals can also create custom subscriptions which apply only to them.
 Learn how to [manage personal subscriptions](howto-manage-personal-notifications.md).

 ### Custom service hook subscriptions
 **Service hooks subscriptions** can be used to integrate with third party services.
 When a VSTS event matches a service hook subscription, a notification is delivered to the third party service.
 For example, when a VSTS build completes, a notification can be delivered to a Slack channel with links back to the build artifact in VSTS.
-To learn more, see [Integrating with third party services](howto-integrate-third-party-services.md)
+To learn more, see [Integrating with third party services](howto-integrate-third-party-services.md).

 ## Notifications
 When an **event** occurs in VSTS or TFS, its content is compared with every **subscription** of that event type.
-If the subscription's filter conditions are met by the event, a notification is generated.

-> A notification is generated for every subscription/event match.
+If the subscription's filter conditions are met by the event, a notification is generated. **A notification is generated for every subscription/event match.**

 Each notification is then delivered based on the delivery properties defined in the subscription (either as an email or as a service hook).
-[Learn more about email delivery options]((concepts-email-delivery-options.md).
+[Learn more about email delivery options](concepts-email-delivery-options.md).